Human Locomotion

 Does a Torn Rotator Cuff Really Require Surgery?

-Summary: Tears of the rotator cuff tendons are extremely common, and the vast majority of these tears involve the supraspinatus tendon.
-Because small to moderate thickness supraspinatus tears respond so well to conservative care, where- as massive full-thickness tears...
+Click Here to download a PDF of this article Summary: Tears of the rotator cuff tendons are extremely common, and the vast majority of these tears involve the supraspinatus tendon.
+Because small to moderate thickness supraspinatus tears respond so well to conservative...

 The Latest Stretches and Exercises to Make Sure Your Plantar Fascial Injury Never Returns